List of Mad Men characters: Cynthia Cosgrove

 Cynthia Cosgrove (Larisa Oleynik) (née Baxter) is Ken Cosgrove's wife and the daughter of Ed (Ray Wise), the CEO of Corning.
 Cynthia is a New York society girl, who appears to have moved in the same Manhattan social circles as the presumably older Trudy Campbell, with whom she gets along well.
 Ken calls Cynthia "his life" and does not want to use her or his future father-in-law to get business, claiming in Season 4 that he does not want to be like Pete Campbell.
 In the Season 5 premiere, her character is listed during the credits as Cynthia Cosgrove, implying she and Ken were married between the fourth and fifth seasons.
 Cynthia appears as a background character in several episodes of Season 5.
 She is very supportive of Ken's work and his side hobby as an author.
 She and Ken live in Jackson Heights, Queens.
 In the third episode of Season 7, it is revealed that Cynthia and Ken now have an infant son, Edward.

 Jennifer Crane

 Jennifer Crane (Laura Regan) is Harry Crane's wife.
-Blonde and charismatic, Jennifer has the peculiarity of being a "working wife", at least until Season 3, holding a position as a supervisor at AT&T. She's from a blue-collar environment, which has helped her keep her husband grounded.
+Blonde and charismatic, Jennifer has the peculiarity of being a "working wife", at least until Season 3, holding a position as a supervisor at AT&T. She is from a blue-collar environment, which has helped her keep her husband grounded.
 Solidary, no-nonsense and generous, Jennifer has often tried to "fit in" with the more sophisticated circle of people surrounding Harry's workplace and has an unspoken rivalry of sorts with Trudy Campbell.
 She briefly threw Harry out of the house when he confessed to having a one-night stand with one of the secretaries, Hildy, but the two soon reconciled.
 She and Harry are parents to a daughter, Beatrice Grace, born in 1962.
 Sometime between the fifth and sixth seasons, they have twin sons, Nathan and Steven.
-They later split up sometime around 1970.
+It's implied but not outright stated that Harry and Jennifer get divorced in 1970, because Harry outright says he is delaying acceptance of a partnership at SCDP because once the divorce the final he won't have to share any of the profits with Jennifer.
+However, bad luck and timing lead to Roger nixing the partnership offer to Harry, and Harry presumably continuing the divorce process as the series ends.